cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 = Add critical Google Shopping Feed fields to your store = Google requires you to add certain fields to the feed you create for Google Shopping.
 However not all of the required fields are present in WooCommerce.
 Our plugin add's these fields / attributes for you so you can create a product feed that meets Google's requirements.
 The plugin will add the following product input fields for you: Brand, GTIN, UPC, MPN, EAN, Product condition (New, Refurbished, Used) unit pricing measure, unit pricing base measure, installment and an Optimised title field.

+= Performance based =
+Only add products to your feed that had sales before in a given time-range.
+This will make your campaigns more profitable.

 = Custom Fields =
 Add custom fields with naming you require and fill it with static or dynamic values to your product feed.